 Search engines organize information by indexing content from webpages in search results.
 This is how sites like Google enable you to find content by searching for keywords.
 Just as online content can be indexed, it can be de-indexed so that the content does not appear in search results.

 De-indexing is done by sending a request to search engines like Google and Bing.
-Then, the search engines remove the questionable content from their search results (usually within one month).
+Then, the search engines remove the questionable content from their search results (usually within one month, sometimes a Bing content removal may require additional time).
 Like most other forms of content removal, you can request de-indexing on your own, but may have more luck with an attorney.